How to Get Rid of Spiders Naturally (Safe for Kids & Pets)

 Humane Methods to Remove or Kill Spiders (Step-by-Step)

-- Contain.
-Place a glass or jar over the spider.
-Slide a card under it.
-Carry outside at least 20 feet.
+1. Contain.
+Place a glass or jar over the spider, slide a card underneath, and carry it outside at least 20 feet from the house.

-- Vacuum.
-Use a long-nozzle vacuum for spiders, webs, and egg sacs.
-Seal and discard the bag outdoors.
+2. Vacuum.
+Use a long-nozzle vacuum for spiders, webs, and egg sacs, then seal and discard the bag outdoors.

-- Wipe.
-Clean corners and ceiling edges with mild cleaner to remove silk and cues.
+3. Wipe.
+Clean corners and ceiling edges with a mild cleaner to remove silk and the scent cues that draw spiders back.

-- Disinfect.
-Keep kids and pets out of the area during cleanup.
+4. Keep the area clear.
+Keep kids and pets out while you finish the cleanup.

-Regular vacuuming and housekeeping are effective, low-risk controls endorsed by UC IPM and University of Kentucky Extension.
+Regular vacuuming and housekeeping are exactly the low-risk controls endorsed by UC IPM and the University of Kentucky Extension — unglamorous, but they do the heavy lifting.

 Using Spider Sprays and Traps the Right Way